 - material propositions with respect to the formulated research questions/problems;

 - a written account (diverse textual formats, essay, scores and so on);

 - a presentation in another medium than live performance (e.g. sound, video);

 - a short, small-scale piece as a first step in the creation of a performance.

 P.A.R.T.S. is not part of the regular education system and therefore it cannot issue a legal diploma.
-However, experience learns that many former students have been able to let their experience in the P.A.R.T.S. programs count as equivalencies (as formal qualifications or as competences) in order to access MA or PhD programs.
+However, experience learns that many former students have been able to let their experience in the P.A.R.T.S. programme count as equivalencies (as formal qualifications or as competences) in order to access MA or PhD programmes.
 Detailed records can be delivered after completing the course.